DO DAH DAY BENEFICIARIES

 Do Dah Day, Inc., is an all-volunteer, not for profit organization whose mission is to raise funds to benefit homeless animals in the Birmingham and Jefferson County areas.
 We have raised over $1.5 million since 1992 to benefit homeless animals in Jefferson County.

-Our 2019 Beneficiaries were the Greater Birmingham Humane Society and Friends of Cats and Dogs Foundation.
-If you're interested in being a beneficiary in 2020, submit your application today to the Beneficiary Committee.
-The deadline is October 18, 2019.
+Our 2023 Beneficiaries are the Greater Birmingham Humane Society and Friends of Cats and Dogs Foundation.
+If you're interested in being a beneficiary in 2024, submit your application today to the Beneficiary Committee.
+The deadline is February 21, 2024.
 You can also email our Beneficiary Committee to stay on the list for reminders next year.

 We look to fund programs that share our mission, goals and values as well as programs where our donations can have a significant social impact.
 We also strive to hold our organization and our beneficiaries to high standards, including fiscal stability and integrity.
 Therefore, budgets and financial statements of applicant groups will be analyzed closely.
 Applications will be screened by committee and beneficiary awards will be voted upon by the Do Dah Day board.
 Application does not guarantee any award.
 Preference is given to organizations who will use funding in a way that advances the goal of reducing pet overpopulation and advancing the prevention of cruelty to animals in Jefferson County.